jorroll/rschedule/README.md

 ## Similar libraries

 - [rrulejs](https://github.com/jakubroztocil/rrule)
-  - Supports time zones via luxon and supports iCal.
-This library is older and more mature than rSchedule and I used it before making rSchedule.
+  - Supports time zones via luxon and supports iCal. `rrulejs` is older and more mature than rSchedule and I used it before making rSchedule.
   - For most projects, rrulejs will probably do everything you need and you may feel more comfortable using something older and with a larger install base.
-Another reason you might want to choose rrule would be for it's NLP and internationalization support.
-Otherwise, at this point, rSchedule is probably the better choice for most projects (look at the docs to see why).
+Another reason you might want to choose rrule would be for it's NLP, internationalization support, or support for `BYWEEKNO`, `BYYEARDAY`, and `BYSETPOS` ICal rules.
+By comparison, rSchedule has better timezone support, serialization support, duration support, calendar support, and more.
+See the docs of both projects to learn more.
 - [laterjs](https://github.com/bunkat/later) (currently unmaintained)
   - Simpler API.
-Not ICAL compatible, but has support for chron jobs.
+Not ICAL compatible.
+Has support for chron jobs.
 - [dayspan](https://github.com/ClickerMonkey/dayspan)
   - Appears to be a pretty full featured recurring dates library (like rSchedule or rrulejs), but I don't know much about it.
 Interestingly, while rrulejs and rSchedule have somewhat similar APIs (borrowing heavily from the ICAL spec), dayspan's API seems to be very different and somewhat unique in places.